About GUD

 Kaolin Fire's face

 Kaolin Fire is a conglomeration of ideas, side projects, and experiments.
-He loves to program in c, php, jsp; talk in the third person; write fiction; and teach.
-He supports himself by way of his partnership in a web development firm, and dabbles in doing the odd e-book cover for Renaissance eBooks, and teaching at a community college.
+He loves to program in c, php, jsp; write fiction; and teach.
+Outside of his day job, he dabbles in doing the odd e/book cover for various authors and publishers.
 Kaolin is especially interested in trends of technology, ritual, consciousness, dreaming, artificial intelligence, the nature of intelligence, the meaning of life, reincarnation, religion, and programming (of all sorts).
 He's had short fiction published in Strange Horizons, Right Hand Pointing, and Tuesday Shorts, among others.
-A more complete bio and publication credits can be found on his personal website.
+A more complete bio and publication credits can be found at his personal website.

 Sue Miller